ljw1004/csharpspec/csharp/types.md

 *  From any *nullable_type* to any *interface_type* implemented by the underlying type of the *nullable_type.*
 *  From any *enum_type* to the type `System.Enum`.
 *  From any *nullable_type* with an underlying *enum_type* to the type `System.Enum`.
-*  Note that an implicit conversion from a type parameter will be executed as a boxing conversion if at run-time it ends up converting from a value type to a reference type (§6.1.10).
+*  Note that an implicit conversion from a type parameter will be executed as a boxing conversion if at run-time it ends up converting from a value type to a reference type ([Implicit conversions involving type parameters](conversions.md#implicit-conversions-involving-type-parameters)).

 Boxing a value of a *non_nullable_value_type* consists of allocating an object instance and copying the *non_nullable_value_type* value into that instance.